cloudmesh/cloudmesh-manual/docs/_sources/openapi/README-storage-openapi.rst.txt

 ========================================

-Cloudmesh-storage also provides an OpenAPI specification that allows users to run the multi cloud storage services using a single REST service in addition to the command line interface.
+Cloudmesh-storage also provides an OpenAPI specification that allows users to run the multi-cloud storage services using a single REST service in addition to the command line interface.

-The REST service is developed independent of the storage service provider and users can switch between providers by setting the ``storage`` variable as follows:
+The REST service is developed independently of the storage service provider and users can switch between providers by setting the ``storage`` variable as follows: